 The Copperhead also comes with the new PCB, which is a PDW style collapsing brace that’s integrated into the upper receiver.
 The PCB, or pivoting contour brace, wraps around the arm and allows you to exercise greater control over the SIG Copperhead.
 The PCB is quite comfortable and the ability to contour around your arm makes it much more useful than most pistol braces.

-The PCB can of course be used against the shoulder, which is legal, albeit an improper use of the design.
+The PCB can, of course, be used against the shoulder, which is legal, albeit an improper use of the design.
 This brace is very short and if you do shoulder it you may find it to be a bit short for that task.

 The Copperhead, and the MPX series in general, as set up to mimic the AR 15 and its controls.
 This includes the rear charging handle, the safety, as well as the bolt release.
-Best of all the controls of the gun are completely ambidextrous.
+Best of all the controls of the gun is completely ambidextrous.
 If you are a lefty, you’ll love this gun as it’s one of the few truly ambidextrous designs.

 The safety has a relatively short throw that clicks into place with ease.
 The controls are all very easy to reach and activate.
 The forend is ultra-short and this means you are basically gripping the gun around the magazine well and this is plenty comfortable.
 It allows for excellent control over the weapon and quick reloads.